How to Make Steam Buns Dough from scratch. Let me show You!

 - Braised Meat (Asado) Filling or BBQ Pulled Chicken Filling

-Note: If you are using instant yeast (the granules will be finer), you can skip the “blooming” process of the yeast (step 1).
+Note: If using instant yeast (the granules will be finer), you can skip the “blooming” process of the yeast (step 1).
 Just mix the instant yeast to the dry ingredients just don’t put the yeast close to the salt.

-- Activate the Yeast: Mix water, yeast and 1 tsp sugar in a bowl of the stand mixer.
-Set aside for 10 minutes until it becomes foamy and it starts to bubble, then add 1 tbsp oil and stir.
+- Activate the Yeast: Mix water, active dry yeast and 1 teaspoon sugar in a bowl of the stand mixer.
+Set aside for 10 minutes until it becomes foamy and it starts to bubble.
+Add 1 tbsp oil and stir.

 - Dry Ingredients: In a separate bowl, mix flour, 2 tbsp sugar and baking powder.

 - Rest Period 1: Spray or grease the inside of a large bowl with oil.
 Make sure to use a large bowl to allow room for the dough to rise.
 Cover with warm towel and leave in warm place for 1 hour or until the dough doubles in size.

 - Remove dough from the bowl and punch or press it to remove the air.
 Gently push the dough using the palm of your hand.
 Do NOT knead too much to avoid deflating the air that build up during the rest period.
 At this point, you now have a Siopao dough ready for use.
 I recommend dividing it into 5 portions, for bigger size divide it into 4 portion.

 Makes 5 pieces

 - Parchment Paper: Cut 5 pieces of 5×5 parchment paper to line bottom of the Siopao.

 - Divide into dough into 5 equal portions.
 I use my kitchen scale to do this, If you do not have one, just estimate the size manually.